nrosenstein-c4d/c4d-container-object/README.md

 ## Custom Compilation

+The included builds are built against the R14 API.

 The included `Makefile` is ready to compile the plugin from the command-line using the `make` utility.
 However, the makefile is dependant on the Cinema 4D Makefile collection which can be downloaded from [here][1].